htulipe/ol3-docker-env/README.md

 Knwon issues
 ------------

-If your OpenLayers 3 fork reside on a NTFS partition, you won't be able to execute `build.py`. this is due to differences between NFS permissions and Unix permissions.
+If your OpenLayers 3 fork resides on a NTFS partition, you won't be able to execute `build.py`.
+This is due to differences between NFS permissions and Unix permissions.